montsea999/montserrat-alvarez/README.md

 # Montserrat Álvarez-montsea999

 ### 👋 Hi, this is Montserrat Álvarez from Barcelona, Spain.
 ### After starting to study geological engineering, transfer my expedient and continue my studies in Geology, and end up working in the banking and advisory sector for fourteen years..
-I decided in 2019 to train more seriously in Web Development, because I am passionate about it..
+I decided in 2019 to train more seriously in Web Development, because I am passionate about it...

 ![gif dónde me he metido](https://github.com/montsea999/inspirations/blob/master/assets/gifAvatarYes.gif)